rhysd/path-slash/README.md

 [`path-slash`][crates-io] is a tiny library to convert a file path (e.g. `foo/bar`, `foo\bar` or `C:\foo\bar`) from/to slash path (e.g. `foo/bar`, `C:/foo/bar`).

-In Unix-like OS, path separator is slash `/` by default.
+On Unix-like OS, path separator is slash `/` by default.
 So any conversion is not necessary.
-But on Windows, file path separator `\` needs to be replaced with slash `/` (and of course `\` for escaping character should not be replaced).
+But on Windows, file path separator `\` needs to be replaced with slash `/` (and of course `\`s for escaping characters should not be replaced).

 This package was inspired by Go's [`path/filepath.FromSlash`](https://golang.org/pkg/path/filepath/#FromSlash) and [`path/filepath.ToSlash`](https://golang.org/pkg/path/filepath/#ToSlash).